robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 getScreensize():
     # return a tuple of logical screen width and height

-setColor(red, green, blue)
+setColor(FGcolor)
-    # set the foreground color, used by the draw functions, range 0..255 each;
+    # set the foreground color, used by the draw functions
-      the lower bits may be ignored
+      FGcolor must be a 3-element tuple with the values for red, green and blue. range 0..255 each; the lower bits may be ignored

-setBGColor(red, green, blue)
+setBGColor(BGcolor)
-    # set the background color, used by clrSCR(), range 0..255 each;
+    # set the background color, used by clrSCR()
-      the lower bits may be ignored
+      BGcolor must be a 3-element tuple with the values for red, green and blue. range 0..255 each; the lower bits may be ignored

+getColor()
+    # get the foreground color, set by a previous setColor call

+getBGColor()
+    # get the background color, set by a previous setBGColor call

 clrSCR()
     # set the total screen to the background color.